Why a Public Defender Can’t Help You With a DWI Case.

 So what are the differences?

-When charged with DWI along with other criminal charges, the State has also implemented a civil lawsuit call an implied consent.
+When charged with DWI along with other criminal charges, the State has also implemented a civil lawsuit called an implied consent.
 Since this is not a criminal action, a public defender does not represent an individual for this case but private counsel would.
 For many the implied consent has more of an affect on everyday life then the criminal case ever would.

 Another distinction between a public defender and a private attorney is the number of open cases a public defender has at any given time.
 In a recent article by Minnesota Public Radio, Jessica Mador followed a public defender for a day.
 What she found out is that on average a client gets to spend about 12 minutes with their public defender because of their caseload.
 Due to the current budget shortage this is not the exception to the rule but rather the reality of the situation.
 While public defenders are many times exceptional legal minds, due to the time crunch they cannot give the personal attention to a client as one would expect.